Petrarolo/PIdata/README.md

                     Range - The range of values over the time range (Maximum-Minimum) StdDev - The standard deviation over the time range.
                     PopulationStdDev - The population standard deviation over the time range.
-                    Count - The sum of event count over the time range when calculation basis is event weighted.
-The sum of event time duration over the time range when calculation basis is time weighted.
+                    Count - The sum of event count/event time duration over the time range when calculation basis is event/time weighted respectively.
                     PercentGood - Percent of data with good value during the calculation period.
-For time weighted calculations, the percentage is based on time.
                     TotalWithUOM, All, AllForNonNumeric (TODO)
                     Please see: https://techsupport.osisoft.com/Documentation/PI-AF-SDK/html/T_OSIsoft_AF_Data_AFSummaryTypes.htm